There are certain legal matters that you should be aware of as a professional mobile DJ. Some key issues are listed below.

 If necessary, you should also check that your house insurance will cover theft of your equipment from your home.

-Some trade associations offer business insurance services to their members, or negotiate especial rates for them with insurers.
+Some trade associations offer business insurance services to their members, or negotiate special rates for them with insurers.
 For example, the National Association of Disc Jockeys (NADJ) provides full members with public and employer's liability insurance as part of their package of membership benefits.

 When comparing insurance quotes, uncover the differences between policies by using an insurance comparison form.